sdsc-ordes/nix-workshop/README.md

 ## Introduction

-Nix is a simple functional language, structurally similar to JSON but with functions.
-It supports fundamental data types such as `string`s, `integers`, `paths`, `lists`, and `attribute sets`.
+Nix is a domain-specific functional language, structurally similar to JSON but with functions.
+It supports fundamental data types such as `string`, `integer`, `path`, `list`, and `attribute set`.
 For a more detailed explanation, see [Nix Language Basics](https://nixos.org/guides/nix-pills/04-basics-of-language.html#basics-of-language).

 > [!CAUTION]